Javran/Thinking-dumps/paper-and-tutorial/arrows-and-computation/NOTES.md

         - `right :: arrow i o -> arrow (Either a i) (Either a o)`
         - `(+++) :: arrow li lo -> arrow ri ro -> arrow (Either li ri) (Either lo ro)`

-    - Allowing applying different arrows on different kind of inputs (marked by either `Left` or `Right`)
+    - Allowing applying different arrows on different kind of inputs (marked by either `Left` or `Right`).

-    - (TODO) not sure how to make sense of these laws, the motivation is unclear to me.
+      Think about the usually semantics of `if` expression / statement in common languages: one branch of expression / statement is never touched.

 - `ArrowLoop`